endymion1818/deliciousreverie/src/pages/post/design-is-broken.md

-+++
+---
+categories:
+- design
-date = "2015-02-14T15:21:21+01:00"
+date: "2015-02-14T15:21:21+01:00"
-draft = false
-title = "Design is Broken"
-description = "I was getting nowhere.
+description: I was getting nowhere.
 For the previous four years, I had been self employed and had managed the transition from print design to web design.
-I was enjoying life, but then a desire to build on my success as part of a forward thinking and dynamic team motivated me to submit my CV to a number of local agencies." categories = [
+I was enjoying life, but then a desire to build on my success as part of a forward thinking and dynamic team motivated me to submit my CV to a number of local agencies.
-  "design"
-]
-tags = [
-    "design thinking",
-    "professional development"
-]
-+++
+draft: false
+tags:
+- design thinking
+- professional development
+title: Design is Broken
+---

 **I was getting nowhere.
 For the previous four years, I had been self employed and had managed the transition from print design to web design.
 I was enjoying life, but then a desire to build on my success as part of a forward thinking and dynamic team motivated me to submit my CV to a number of local agencies.**